EdenWise/hjcrc/HJCSIC_part1.md

 ![](images/05_ages-of-civilization_eden.svg)![](images/10_cycles-of-heaven.svg) Civilization began as a natural order.

 The entire system is kept silent through all of time.
 By the silence, alternating support, and by intent much confusion is caused to people outside the first group.
 This can get people in the second group to occasionally call an all-out *war* against the Jews.
 Being so stimulated/excited the Jews are little deterred by the second group's frustration and the second group eventually succumbs-to/**duplicates** the behavior to get recognition.
 This behavior has made the second group associated/complicit with the left.
-It is demonstrated in these ways: the right accepts answers from the Jews in how they use the Hebrew Code, these answers are rewarded because they *discriminate/are-libel* against the *third group* (the people with little knowledge of the first group or who are intentionally left behind)---the second group's knowledge is usually sparse and often incorrect; the right often defers authority despite importance (by numbers [12,42] and otherwise); the right in their anger loses focus with people that need help the most (the third group); and the right keeps the system largely silent.
+It is demonstrated in these ways: the right accepts answers from the Jews in how they use the Hebrew Code, these answers are rewarded because they *discriminate/are-libel* against the

+*third group* (the people with little knowledge of the first group or who are intentionally left behind)

+---the second group's knowledge is usually sparse and often incorrect; the right often defers authority despite importance (by numbers [12,42] and otherwise);

+the right in their anger loses focus with people that need help the most (the third group);

+and the right keeps the system largely silent.

 The Christian church (a succession of the second group) largely practices their beliefs with spiritual principles but is built upon a leadership (female?), formed with the New Testament, that establishes the largest complicity with the Jews by giving people as sacrifices to get safety from them.

 The Jew maintain the system like a vital job.

-From it they get: physical protection (in the first fifty years), trust from the third group who they are given much free attention to, and through it all authority and wealth.
+From it they get: physical protection (in the first fifty years),

+trust from the third group who they are given much free attention to,

+~~and through it all authority and wealth. ~~

 Their definition of it is literally *heaven*.

-I have yet to find anyone who has any sufficient overview of what is happening---**the effect on the world is tremendous**.
+I have yet to find anyone who has any sufficient overview of what is happening-

+--**the effect on the world is tremendous**.
 This system forces much of the social construct of the world.

 * [^definition-sin]
 * ... gave the Jews a sense of free... anything lacking being earned adds to their excitement.